travelingcircusofurbanism/website/posts/bogota/Lafamiliaayara/content.md

 He is an active artist, too.
 With more than 30 years of artistic life, he became one of the founding leaders of the urban movement in the city - through
 La Familia Ayara's work that catered for a vulnerable population, with children and women in protection for physical, sexual and psychological abuse, including young people in jails and drug rehabilitation sites.

 ”_It's time to give a radical change to Bogotá.
 It is time to put a greater level of creativity at the service of the city.
-It is time to free Bogota and its inhabitants from the limits that have been putting us to block our ability to innovate and grow the city further._" - Por una ciudad sin límites (For the city without limit) by Don Popo
+It is time to free Bogota and its inhabitants from the limits that have been blocking our ability to innovate and grow the city further._" - Por una ciudad sin límites (For the city without limit) by Don Popo

 ![](Lafamiliaayara8.jpg)
 _La Familia Ayara's crew_